-Shared Lives is a way to support adults who are unable to live independently.
+Shared Lives is a way to support adults, and young people over the age of 16, who are unable to live independently.

-The scheme places the adult with a carer who offers accommodation, care and support in their own home.
-It is similar to fostering.
+The scheme places the adult, or young person, with someone who offers accommodation, care and support in their own home.

 Shared Lives providers train, support and pay carers to provide support in this way.